Nitrokey/nitrokey-documentation/nitrokeys/features/u2f/2fa.rst

 You are now ready to go.

 .. important::
-    The Nitrokey App can not be used for the Nitrokey FIDO U2F.
+    The Nitrokey App can not be used for the Nitrokey U2F.

 Troubleshooting (Linux)
 -----------------------